James May

-May has presented other programmes on themes including science and technology, toys, wine culture, and the plight of manliness in modern times.
+May has presented other programmes on themes including travel, science & technology, toys, wine culture, and the plight of manliness in modern times.
 He wrote a weekly column for The Daily Telegraph's motoring section from 2003 to 2011.

 Early life

 James Daniel May was born in Bristol, the son of aluminium factory manager James May and his wife Kathleen.
 He was one of four children; he has two sisters and a brother.
-May attended Caerleon Endowed Junior School in Newport.
+May attended Caerleon Endowed School in Newport, Wales.
 He spent his teenage years in South Yorkshire where he attended Oakwood Comprehensive School in Rotherham and was a choirboy at Whiston Parish Church.

-May studied music at Pendle College, Lancaster University, where he learned to play the flute and piano, and also spent a year studying metalwork at a technical college.
-After graduating, May briefly worked at a hospital in Chelsea as a records officer and had a short stint in the civil service before taking up journalism and broadcasting in his thirties.
+May studied music at Pendle College, Lancaster University, where he learned to play the flute and piano; he also spent a year studying metalwork at a technical college.
+After graduating, May briefly worked in a number of jobs including for a car dealer, at a jewelry shop, in a pub, at a hospital in Chelsea as a records officer and had a short stint in the civil service.
+He then took up journalism and broadcasting in his thirties.
 He also held a part-time job as a moulder at the foundry his father was employed at and suggested in a 2017 interview with The Times that this formed his interest in mechanics.

 Journalism career

-During the early 1980s, May worked as a sub-editor for The Engineer and later Autocar magazine, from which he was dismissed for performing a prank.
+In 1989, May began working as a sub-editor for The Engineer and later for Autocar magazine in the early 1990s, from which he was dismissed for performing a prank.
+He subsequently wrote car review columns for Scotland on Sunday and Country Life and revealed in a 2025 interview with The Times that he was also sacked from those two positions.
 He has since written for several publications, including the regular column England Made Me in Car Magazine, articles for Top Gear magazine, and a weekly column in The Daily Telegraph.

 He has written the book May on Motors (2006), which is a collection of his published articles, and co-authored Oz and James's Big Wine Adventure (2006), based on the TV series of the same name.
 He wrote the afterword to Long Lane with Turnings, published in September 2006, the final book by motoring writer L. J. K. Setright.
 In the same month, he co-presented a tribute to Raymond Baxter.
 Notes From The Hard Shoulder and James May's 20th Century, a book to accompany the television series of the same name, were published in 2007.